3 days in Mexico City: Itinerary + Top 10 things to do

 In front of the cathedral is the large open plaza Zócalo.
 It is giant and often used for large festivals and events.
 It is also a popular spot for protests, as we witnessed while we were there.
 Although half of the plaza was closed off during our visit, when it is fully open, roughly 100,000 people can fit in Zócalo.
 By far, it is the largest plaza in the Americas, as well.

-The Metropolitan Cathedral was erected right where an ancient Aztec temple once stood, so literally right in the heart of this major city you will find ancient ruins and pyramids.
+The Metropolitan Cathedral was erected right where an ancient Aztec temple once stood, so literally right in the heart of this major city you will find the ancient ruins and pyramids of Templo Mayor.
 In addition to visiting the ruins, there is a museum you can tour filled with artifacts found at the site.

 Historic Old Town